 But don't worry.
 It's relatively easy to find out if your iPhone is locked or unlocked, using either the Settings app or a SIM card, and in this article we're going to show you how.

 How to check if an iPhone is unlocked in Settings

-The simplest method of checking if an iPhone is locked or unlocked, and the one we'll use first, involves a quick look in the Settings app.
+The simplest method of checking if an iPhone is locked or unlocked is to check in the Settings app.